Paul Siebel: Biography

 In 1969, Elektra Records became aware of a collection of songs Siebel made with David Bromberg and signed him to record Woodsmoke and Oranges (1970) and Jack-Knife Gypsy (1971).
 His songs were covered by, among others, Bromberg, Willy DeVille, Linda Ronstadt, Bonnie Raitt, Jerry Jeff Walker, Kate Wolf, Mary McCaslin, Emmylou Harris, Waylon Jennings, The Flying Burrito Brothers, Rick Roberts and Leo Kottke; but he remained mostly unknown to the larger public.

 After 1971, his songwriting production stopped.
 Siebel became depressed and developed drug problems.
 Now and then his name came up in interviews with other artists.
 Kris Kristofferson tips his hat to Siebel in his song "The Pilgrim".
 Siebel played McCabe's Guitar Shop in 1978, which was considered a comeback, and appeared on a 1977 release, Music From Mud Acres, with a cover of the Hank Williams song "Weary Blues".

-In 1996, folk magazine Dirty Linen tracked him down and talked with the then 58-year-old bread baker.
+In 1996, folk magazine Dirty Linen tracked him down and talked with the then 58-year-old who was baking bread for a living.

 In 2004, Elektra released a compilation CD with most of Siebel's songs.
 Its booklet contains an interview by Peter Doggett where Siebel looks back on his career.

 Siebel made his home on Maryland's Eastern Shore in the 1990s.
 According to a 2010 profile in American Songwriter, Siebel was then working an "outdoorsy job with the Parks Department" in Maryland.
 As of 2016, Siebel retired from working in Queen Anne's County, Maryland, and no longer played for the public.

 Siebel died from complications of pulmonary fibrosis on April 5, 2022, at the age of 84.